-Provision for income taxes increased to \$92.2 million for the year ended December 31, 2013 as compared to \$20.2 million for the year ended December 31, 2012.
-This increase was primarily driven by an increase in U.S. taxable income in the year ended December 31, 2013 as compared to the year earlier period as well as by an increase in taxes related to the gain on the sale of eSpeed.
+Provision for income taxes decreased \$91.5 million to \$0.7 million for the year ended December 31, 2014 as compared to the year earlier period.
+This decrease was primarily driven by a decrease in taxable income in the year ended December 31, 2014 as compared to the year earlier period, as the year ended December 31, 2013 included the gain on divestiture related to sale of eSpeed.
 Our consolidated effective tax rate can vary from period to period depending on, among other factors, the geographic and business mix of our earnings.